 There’s something to be said about retro.
 Retro is comforting, brings warm and fuzzy memories of simpler times where we weren’t freaking out about “Is my cell on?
 How many calories are in that?
 What the heck – I have 20bizillion things on my to-do list!
 Where the heck is my Starbucks?!?” and so on.

 We’ve had a bit of an 80s revival here in Philly – with the Dancin’ On Air marathon and other things that are being buzzed about – and, let me tell you, the kids notice.
-My dear friend Heather (aka the ORIGINAL “Pickles” – take that Snooki!) recently had a 12th birthday party for her daughter Felicitie.
+My dear friend Heather, who we called Pickles way before Snooki from Jersey Shore tried to brand that, recently had a birthday party for her daughter Felicitie.
 Felicitie is a great kid, super smart and definitely a mini-Pickles.
 Plus, she’s quite the chef in training.
 I wouldn’t be surprised if she puts some of the Food Network peeps on notice and takes over their shows.
 Well, Felicitie isn’t one to just have any ol’ birthday party – she wanted it “80’s Themed” and the kids were to be decked out in their 80s best.
 I saw more neon and high hair that immediately made us flash back to our days on set, Aquanet and all.

 Nettie’s Creations made an amazing Blue Velvet Zebra cake, and, as I had told Heather I would be more than happy to put my cooking stilettos to work, I was stumped as to what to make.
-I already planned on making my fave Spicy Smoky S’mores Bars as well as Sunny Anderson’s Firecracker Cole Slaw (which, btw – HUGE hit – HUGE!).
-Since this was going to be a retro themed party, I decided to throw caution to the wind and break out one of the recipes that I learned in Florida which is always a crowd pleaser – Southern Meatballs or, as some people call them in hush tones, “Grape Jelly Meatballs“.
+I already planned on making my fave Spicy Smoky S’mores Bars as well as Sunny Anderson’s Firecracker Cole Slaw (which, btw – HUGE hit).
+Since this was going to be a retro themed party, I decided to throw caution to the wind and break out one of the recipes that I learned in Florida which is always a crowdpleaser – Southern Meatballs or, as some people call them in hush tones, “Grape Jelly Meatballs“.

 - 1 tablespoon of Dijon mustard

-- In a crock pot, combine the chili sauce, grape jelly, Dijon mustard, red pepper flakes and garlic powder and mix well.
+- In a slow cooker or crock pot, combine the chili sauce, grape jelly, Dijon mustard, garlic powder, and red pepper flakes and mix well.

 - Add package of frozen meatballs and stir until the meatballs are coated with the sauce mixture.